VarunKarthikjakkamputi14072/Computer-Networking/README.md

-# Networking-Model

-" Proposal for network setup in a university"
+" Proposal for NETWORK SETUP FOR A UNIVERSITY"

 In this project, we will primarily focus on the designand implementation of network setup in a university using